cissa-unimelb/constitution/constitution.md

 	3. the IT Director;

-	4. the First Year Director, who shall be a Bachelor of Science student in their first year;
+	4. the Student Experience Director;

-	5. the Diversity Director, who must be a woman or identify as non-binary.
+	5. the Diversity Director, who must be a woman, have a minority gender identity, or be from an Indigenous background.

 	6. the Product Director;

-	7. the Hackathon Director;
+	7. the Competitions Director;

+	8. the People & Culture Director;